 One more important point to remember is that every railway station has two sides for reference and easy access and identification of address.
 EAST and WEST, is what you may notice in major address you looking for.
 For example, Andheri East, Ghatkopar West etc

-- Travel Options : Refer this article for major travel options for regular commuting in Mumbai and keep the travel checklist handy as it will be required many times.To keep it short and less confusing Cheapest options are Local Trains and BEST bus.
+- Travel Options : The latest & happening to be a big travel relief is Mumbai Metro Project, Also refer major travel options article for regular commuting in Mumbai and keep the travel checklist handy as it will be required many times.To keep it short and less confusing Cheapest options are Local Trains and BEST bus.
 By road, regular taxi runs between South Mumbai only (Churchgate and Mahim) and there are private companies running taxi services to travel in any location within city or outside without any restrictions.
 Auto ride is good for short distances and runs in suburban locations.

 - Currency and Money : Know little more about Indian Currency and how one handles money (Coins, Currency and Change) in Mumbai.
 A tip for this checklist is, always keep some change (About Rs.20 to Rs.50) as many a times it a challenge to get exact change.Do not carry huge cash while travelling, Never talk about money you carry to other people.
 Keep your wallet safe while travelling inside local trains, buses and crowded markets.